Souravshukla007/eNivaran_SIH25/README.md

 ## Core Functionalities

-*   **AI Pothole Detection:** Upload an image to the 'Tools' section to automatically detect potholes using a pre-trained ONNX model (`pothole_detector_v1.onnx`).
+*   **AI Pothole Detection:** Upload an image to the 'Tools' section to automatically detect potholes using a pre-trained Pytorch model (`pothole_detector_v1.onnx`).
 The system analyzes depth, estimates severity, and provides road condition assessment with annotated visualizations.

 *   **AI Video Analysis:** Upload a video of a road to the 'Tools' section to get a frame-by-frame analysis.
 The system uses the `pothole_detector_v1.onnx` model to:
     *   Identify potholes in each frame.